 Memorial service, burial in Bozeman for World War II soldier

-The remains of a Gallatin County man killed during World War II while working to evacuate soldiers from an island east of the Philippines are due to be buried Saturday with full military honors.
+The remains of a Montana man killed during World War II while working to evacuate soldiers from an island east of the Philippines are due to be buried Saturday with full military honors.

 A memorial service for Army Pvt.
 William Boegli was planned followed by interment at Sunset Hills Cemetery.

-Boegli died in 1944, at age 25, while evacuating soliders on Angaur Island.
+Boegli died in 1944, at age 25, while evacuating soldiers on Angaur Island.

 His remains were buried on the island and later moved to Fort McKinley in Manila, Philippines.